inf112-v19/LwjglApplicationConfiguration/README.md

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing:
-- Pressing 'T' will take you to the GUI test screen.
+- Pressing 'T' or clicking the gui test button will take you to the GUI test screen.
-- Pressing 'L' will take you to the laser test screen.
-- Pressing 'A' will do the same as QuickPlay, but all the robots are controlled by AI and you can sit back, relax, and watch the mayhem.
+- Pressing 'A' or clicking the ai vs ai button will do the same as QuickPlay, but all the robots are controlled by AI and you can sit back, relax, and watch the mayhem.
-- Pressing 'B' will take you to a testBoard where you can move around to make sure the board interacts how it should with the player.
+- Pressing 'B' or clicking the board test button will take you to a testBoard where you can move around to make sure the board interacts how it should with the player.

 ### GUI - How to do testing for the TestScreen:
 When running Main.java you will get prompted to 'PRESS ENTER'.
 Hitting 'T' instead will launch a test